When: July 10 – August 20, 2023 (6 weeks)

 Part-time staff are often on the front line of library services.
 Whether you manage student employees, part-time LTEs, or permanent part-time staff – supporting and supervising part-time personnel takes extra consideration.
 When an employee isn’t in the office every day it can lead to unintentional communication and training gaps and sometimes even a harmful sense of exclusion.

 This course explores how we can be strategic as supervisors and colleagues of part-time staff to engage, motivate, and empower all employees on our team.
 Discover practical strategies based in structural empowerment theory to create a culture that encourages employees across all levels to be change-agents at your organization.
 By examining ingrained institutional rituals – everything from emails to meetings to evaluations – we can develop more inclusive practices that address the unique needs and concerns of part-time staff.

-- Employee and structural empowerment
+- Individual and structural empowerment

 - Inclusive communication practices